G-Cloud: What you’ve missed

 “G-Cloud is not a single entity; it is an ongoing and iterative programme of work which will enable, the use of a range of cloud services, and changes in the way we procure and operate ICT, throughout the public sector.”

 The above is from the Government Cloud Strategy that was published in March 2011.
 A big part of that strategy was implementing ‘Government Cloud’ or G-Cloud.
-G-Cloud was created to help push forward the government’s vision for a ‘cloud first policy’.
+The G-Cloud framework was created to help push forward the government’s vision for a ‘cloud first policy’.
 Quite simply, this means that central government bodies must evaluate potential cloud solutions, before considering other options.

 G-Cloud was to become instrumental in giving government easy access to innovative cloud solutions, as well as giving SMEs easy access to government contracts.
 The government set out for the online marketplace to be: